November 21, 2023

 Key Features

-1. Sends Slack notifications tied to CRM activity, like task reminders, due dates, mentions, and form submission updates.
+1. Stay on top of work: Send Slack notifications tied to HubSpot CRM activity (tasks, due dates, mentions, form submissions).

-2. Lets you convert a Slack conversation into a task, ticket, deal, or contact using HubSpot workflows, then pushes the right updates back into Slack.
+2. Turn chat into action: Convert a Slack conversation into a HubSpot task, ticket, deal, or contact, then sync updates back to Slack.

 Pricing